March 5, 2026 | Market Reports

 If You Are Thinking About Buying or Making a Move

 Prices have come down from their peak.
 The MLS Home Price Index Composite benchmark is down 7.9 percent year over year across TRREB.
-For buyers who have been priced out or on the sidelines, that represents real purchasing power compared to 2021 and 2022 levels.
+For buyers who have been on the sidelines, that represents real purchasing power compared to 2021 and 2022 levels.

-The most common regret I hear from buyers is not about the home they bought.
+The most common thing I hear from buyers after the fact is not about the home they bought.
 It is about the one they talked themselves out of because the timing felt uncertain.
 Uncertainty does not disappear.
 It just shifts to a different kind of risk.

 The GTA-wide numbers provide useful context.
 But the market you live in is the one that matters for your decision.
 Here is the February 2026 snapshot for the four communities I serve: